Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Case Study: The LeGall-Tabatabai Filter Bank

-This is a \emph{causal} version of the noncausal linear phase lifting~\eqref{LGT_GLF} of the unimodular LGT(5,3) analysis bank; its causal linear phase lifting filters differ from the corresponding lifting filters in~\eqref{LGT_GLF} by at most delays.
+\rem This is a \emph{causal} analogue of the noncausal linear phase lifting~\eqref{LGT_GLF} for the unimodular LGT(5,3) analysis bank; its causal linear phase lifting filters differ from the corresponding lifting filters in~\eqref{LGT_GLF} by at most delays.